programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

     ]
     },

-We do the same for associated financial risks, and hidden costs as a dictionary theme.
-These themes will be exported as an Excel column, to better compare and contrast red flag hits -
+We do the same for associated financial risks and hidden costs as another AI risk theme.
+These themes will be exported as a set of columns, to better compare and contrast red flag hits within Excel -

     "COST": {